 Media Advisory: Unions to mark Labour Day by launching electoral campaign for A Fair Canada

-/EIN News/ -- TORONTO, Aug.
-29, 2019 (GLOBE NEWSWIRE) -- CLC President Hassan Yussuff will be in Toronto to take part in the Toronto & York Region Labour Council’s annual Labour Day Parade.
-Yussuff will be available to media to speak about “A Fair Canada for Everyone,” the CLC’s federal election campaign, launching on Labour Day.
+/EIN News/ -- MONCTON, New Brunswick, Aug.
+30, 2019 (GLOBE NEWSWIRE) -- CLC Executive Vice-President Donald Lafleur will be in Moncton to take part in the Moncton & District Labour Council’s annual Labour Day event.
+Lafleur will be available to media to speak about “A Fair Canada for Everyone,” the CLC’s federal election campaign, launching on Labour Day.

-Ahead of this fall’s federal election, Canada’s unions are calling for leaders to commit to a single-payer, universal, public pharmacare program, to protecting pensions, tackling climate change, creating good jobs, and doing it all while building inclusive communities.
-The full campaign will launch at canadianlabour.ca on Monday, September 3.

 |Who: